DrkSephy/drksephy.github.io/sample-portfolio/_posts/2014-04-01-technetium.md

 image: /img/technetium/graph.png
 ---

-A Bitbucket data aggregation tool built using Django.
+#### What is Technetium?

+Technetium is a Bitbucket Data aggregation tool built using Bitbucket's RESTful API.
+Features a centalized issue tracker, repository subscription manager, and reports/graphs which enumerates the commit/issue activity of each user in a subscribed repository.